GLUS-video/GLUS/README.md

 ## Inference and Demo

 Please refer to ``demo.ipynb`` to inference on your own videos and referrings.
-An example is shown below.

-Referring: The panda that has stayed in place with little movement.

 For more examples, please refer to our [Project Page](https://glus-video.github.io/).